alvinlam07/Chii-Discord-Bot/README.md

 stop | Stops the music the bot is playing

 ### TODOs
+Chii is still in development therefore I will be adding new features/updates at an upcoming time.
+Below are ideas that I would like to implement:
 - [ ] React to certain string messages
 - [ ] Add game command where users could interact with it
 - [ ] Add a GitHub webhook